We don't know when emergencies will occur, so it’s always good time to consider emergency preparedness.

-Perception of workplace EHS risk also reduces over time
+Perception of workplace EHS risk reduces over time

 “In all my years of private industry and enforcement experience, no employer has been able to maintain the accident prevention efforts trend at the peak level found immediately following a major accident.
 However, with the knowledge that this gradual decline is inevitable, the safety professional should strive to obtain top management's commitment to maintaining a level of accident prevention efforts just below the peak performance level.” – David W. Folk, Ph.D on OHS Online

-Folk recommends adopting an aviation pilot’s mindset in order to sustain a high level of dedication to safety, learning from an industry we’ve written about in the past as being a strong example of safety standards.
+Folk recommends adopting an aviation pilot’s mindset in order to sustain a high level of dedication to safety.
+Aviation is an industry we’ve written about in the past as being a leader in safety standards.

-Exxon Mobil, Shell and Anadarko Petroleum all shut operations and evacuated offshore production platforms in the Gulf of Mexico in preparation for Harvey at least 24 hours before the storm was due.
+Exxon Mobil, Shell and Anadarko Petroleum all shut operations and evacuated offshore platforms in the Gulf of Mexico at least 24 hours before Harvey was due.

-However, especially in organizations with mid- to high-risk operations such as Oil & Gas, preparing for emergencies is something that starts long before the emergency is on the horizon.
+However, especially in organizations like these with mid- to high-risk operations, preparing for emergencies is something that starts long before an emergency is on the horizon.

 The Example Rule at Arkema in Crosby, Texas

 In Crosby, Arkema did not “anticipate having six feet of water in our plant,” resulting in the failure of refrigerators that kept chemicals cool and stable.
-In the days following, questions were raised over whether Arkema could have done more to prevent the blasts that produced harmful smoke sending 15 safety officers to hospital.
+In the following days, investigators raised questions over whether Arkema could have done more to prevent the blasts that produced harmful smoke sending 15 safety officers to hospital.